2019 Indiana General Assembly

 House Bill 1470 gives Indiana monopoly utilities a Blank Check at YOUR expense!

-House Bill 1470 is a clear attempt by Indiana’s monopoly utilities to usurp the regulatory process so they can raise your rates as much as they want, whenever they want.
+House Bill 1470 was a clear attempt by Indiana’s monopoly utilities to usurp the regulatory process so they can raise your rates as much as they want, whenever they want.

-HB1470 will effectively guarantee that captive Hoosier gas and electric customers will face ENORMOUS increases in their monthly utility bills.
+HB1470 effectively guarantees captive Hoosier gas and electric customers will face ENORMOUS increases in their monthly utility bills.

-HB1470 amends the controversial Senate Enrolled Act 560 (SEA560, 2013), which gave Indiana’s electric and natural gas utilities a tracker to raise your rates virtually automatically for the costs related to investments in transmission and distribution infrastructure.
-This tracker is commonly referred to as the TDSIC (Transmission, Distribution, and Storage Improvement Charge).
+HB1470 amends the controversial Senate Enrolled Act 560 (SEA560, 2013), giving Indiana’s electric and natural gas utilities a tracker to raise your rates virtually automatically for the costs related to investments in transmission and distribution infrastructure.

 Trackers (a.k.a. bill “riders”) allow the utilities to raise your rates without filing a base rate case.
 This means that they get to raise rates when their costs are going up in certain areas, without having to open up their books and lower rates when their costs are going down in other areas.
 For example, the utilities would be able to charge you for new poles and wires with a tracker, while also continuing to charge you for the old poles and wires that they replaced that are still included in your base rates.

-Before seeking approval for the TDSIC tracker, SEA560 required that the utilities clearly identified the projects (like poles, wires, pipes, and substations) that they were planning on spending your money on.
-Obviously the utilities didn’t like that, so they wrote HB1470 to remove that requirement.
-HB1470 mandates that the Indiana Utility Regulatory Commission approve the TDSIC tracker even if the utilities have no idea what they will spend your money on.
+Before, SEA560 required that the utilities clearly identified the projects they were planning on spending your money on.
+The utilities didn’t like that, so they wrote HB1470 to remove that requirement.

 Indiana should be exploring legislation to shield consumers from the excesses of monopoly utilities, NOT increasing the monopoly stranglehold on the regulatory process.